Why Most Operating Models Fail

 When thoughtfully designed, an operating model enables organizations to integrate new capabilities, technologies, and ways of working without disrupting the core value delivery system.
 It ensures that adaptability and operational excellence are not at odds but mutually reinforcing.
 The operating model provides stability during change, clarity during complexity, and a foundation for sustainable growth and effectiveness across the entire organization.
 It is the answer to “how we work” that persists even as specific practices, tools, and technologies evolve.

-A concise comparison of the Industrial and Agile Product Operating Models, explaining why traditional structures fail in dynamic markets and how …
+A concise comparison of Predictive and Adaptive Operating Models, explaining why traditional structures fail in dynamic markets and how organisations …

 Explains why dependencies are a sign of poor system design and outlines steps to eliminate them by aligning teams, clarifying ownership, and …